top of page

 Overall, the goal is to empower you with techniques and strategies to succeed in various area of life.
 By focusing on enhancing self-regulation, executive functioning, and self-efficacy, you will be able to reach your potential and achieve a greater sense well-being.

-Are you or a loved one struggling with navigating everyday life due to ADHD?
-If so, you may be considering different avenues for support and guidance.
+If you or a loved one has been diagnosed with ADHD, you may be considering different avenues for support and guidance.
 While coaching and psychotherapy are valuable resources, there are distinct advantages to choosing an occupational therapist specializing in ADHD.

 Occupational therapists focus on improving their clients' ability to engage in meaningful activities, or "occupations," that are essential for daily living.
 When working with an occupational therapist specializing in ADHD, you can expect a holistic approach that addresses not only the emotional and cognitive aspects of ADHD, but also its impact on daily routines, organization, time management, and sensory processing.
 Unlike traditional talk therapy, occupational therapy offers skill-based interventions that directly target the practical challenges associated with ADHD.
 Through personalized strategies and exercises, an occupational therapist can help individuals develop essential skills such as attention regulation, self-management, social interaction, and executive functioning, empowering them to thrive in various environments.
 Likewise, while coaching emphasizes goal setting and accountability, occupational therapists bring an action-oriented approach to goal setting that considers environmental, sensory, and lifestyle factors.
+Further to this, OTs have a deep understanding of brain function, receiving training in cognition and brain anatomy during their masters degree.
 By incorporating real-life contexts and activities into goal planning, occupational therapists can help individuals with ADHD build and practice crucial skills within their day-to-day experiences.
 Choosing an occupational therapist specializing in ADHD offers a multifaceted and practical approach to addressing the challenges associated with ADHD.

 bottom of page